Global Health Outreach Projects

 I'm not studying health or science, can I still apply?

-All undergraduate and graduate students are eligible for the Global Health Outreach Projects as long as they do not graduate in May/June 2024.
+Yes!
+All undergraduate and graduate students are eligible to apply for the Global Health Outreach Projects as long as they are returning in an undergraduate or graduate program in both the Fall 2025 and Winter 2026 terms.
 There is no program restriction.

-When will funds be distributed to selected Scholars?
+When will funds be distributed to selected students?

 Will my participation in the Global Health Outreach Projects program show up on my transcript?

-Upon completing this program, participation in this project will be part of the student’s McGill Co-Curricular Record.
+Yes, upon completing your term as Editor-in-Chief, participation in this project will be part of your McGill Co-Curricular Record.

 What is the time commitment for these positions?

-For both positions, the time commitment will vary for anywhere from 4 to 10 hours per week.
+For both positions, the time commitment typically varies from 4-10 hours per week.
 For the McGill Journal of Global Health, there is a bigger time commitment around March/April to prepare the launch of the print edition (including the launch party!).

 What do I need to apply?

-In addition to completing the application form, you would need to submit an essay, CV, a copy of your unofficial transcript - including the current term, even if grades have not been assigned, and two writing Samples (single-authored pieces are strongly preferred).
+In addition to completing the application form, you must submit an essay, CV, a copy of your unofficial transcript - including the current term, even if grades have not been assigned, and two writing Samples (single-authored pieces are strongly preferred).
 You'll find details in the “How to apply" section of this page.

 How do I turn my unofficial transcript into a PDF file?